adam-back/react/Redux/NOTES.md

     a.
 Plain JavaScript object describing how to change state
     b.
 Minimally, must have type key, but can have more
     c.
 To change state, dispatch action
+II.
+Pure vs. Impure Functions
+  1. Pure
+    a.
+Return value solely depends on inputs
+      i.
+No side-effects, like API or database calls ii.
+Call fn with same set of arguments, get the same return
+    b.
+Does not mutate arguments
+  2. Impure
+    a.
+May have side-effects
+    b.
+May mutate arguments